The Samsung Galaxy Note Edge is now available for purchase, assuming you live in South Korea that is.

 The Edge’s display wraps around the phone’s right-hand side.
 This curved panel allows users to store shortcuts to their favourite apps or customise the new display space to their individual needs.

-Set to be a phone with restricted availability, the Galaxy Note Edge has been described as a ‘limited edition concept’ by Samsung.
+Set to be a phone with restricted availability,

 With the bendy device adding an S-Pen stylus and 16-megapixel, OIS enhanced rear-mounted camera, the Edge is a truly high-end handset.
 This has been reflected in the phone’s pricing.